andreasstamm2/raritan_kvm_dualscreen/README_test.md

 We are using the Config-Filesystem (ConfigFS) to create/simulate our USB HID device, the mouse.
-For this we use the script in [myusbmouse](myusbmouse) to create a USB HID device with absolute mouse mode.
+For this we use the script in [myusbmouse](myusbmouse) to create a USB HID device with absolute mouse mode using configFS.
 This script should be copied to /usr/bin/
 Then make is executable by running
 ```